 Yet, someone out there makes them feel equally undeserving.
 I’ve interviewed enough celebs for books and magazine articles over the years to know that’s a fact.
 Trust me.

-Personally, I’ve used moments of self-flogging comparisons as an excuse to cease working toward my dreams and goals, halting my progress.
+I’ve used moments of self-flogging comparisons as an excuse to cease working toward my dreams, halting my progress.
 But not for long.
-Moving forward regardless is the only thing that brings any kind of lasting relief.
+Moving forward, regardless, is the only thing that brings lasting relief.

-If you’ve read my past posts, you can probably guess the book that both inspires me and has on occasion made me want to give it all up to become a pea farmer in Peoria—Eat, Pray, Love.
-That’s not the book that’s currently slaying Jan (that one will go unnamed here).
-Interestingly, while I love the title she’s wrestling with, it doesn’t make me feel like a dullard.
-The author’s background and lifestyle are too foreign to my own to trigger fragile feelings.
+I bet you can guess by now which book both inspires me and has on occasion made me want to give it all up to become a pea farmer in Peoria—yeah, Eat Pray Love.
+That’s not the book that’s currently slaying Jan.
+(That one will go unnamed; interestingly, while I love the title she’s wrestling with, it doesn’t make me feel like a dullard.
+The author’s background and lifestyle are too foreign to my own to trigger fragile feelings.)

-But Liz Gilbert (my American Author Idol, the writer of the aforementioned EPL) and I share just enough commonality in this life to make it dangerous for me in a get-my-hopes-up kind of way.
-But the truth is: she’s better than me.
-Better at crafting memorable analogies, better at putting the fun in funny, and researching vast amounts of data to make it riveting + relevant.
-She’s far superior at bringing ancient history and classic literature to life.
-And, that’s just for starters.
-Liz appears to have traveled everywhere, and retained a somewhat encyclopedic understanding of each square foot of where she’s been.
+Liz has traveled everywhere and retained a seemingly encyclopedic-understanding of each square foot of where she’s been.
 A homebody by nature, I hang onto her every-globe-trotting word from the safety of my comfy couch, and millions of readers do too.
 I prefer it that way.
 Why should I expend the energy and expense to fling myself about when she does it so well, her retelling of events so vivid and adventurous?